 We support the upgrading of US Route 250 from Corridor H at Norton to US Route 50 in Taylor County using the most feasible course, intersecting with Route 50 between Grafton and Clarksburg.

 We support the upgrading of Route 50 between Grafton and Clarksburg and the completion of 4-lane highway from the Charles Town Route 340 by-pass to the Virginia state line.

 We recommend that Interstate 68 be extended from Morgantown to intersect with WV Route 2.

-West Virginia Farm Bureau commends the State Division of Highways for establishing passing lanes and straightening of curves on many long hills on primary roads, and recommends that this policy be continued.
+West Virginia Farm Bureau recommends that the State Division of Highways establish passing lanes and straighten curves on many long hills on primary roads.

 West Virginia Farm Bureau recommends removing the toll located at the junction of U.S. Rt.
 19 and I-77.
 This toll is a burden to local citizens who use this highway.
 Farm Bureau recommends removing the toll on I-77 and opposes any increase of tolls on I-77.